ardell/recipes/_posts/2021-02-07-lamb-quinoa-bowls.markdown

 4. Lightly butter or oil a stovetop grill (or the lamb itself if using an outdoor grill), then grill until medium rare.
 Cut into cubes.

-5. Combine quinoa, parsley, lemon zest and lemon in a bowl.
+5. Place quinoa in a bowl and add parsley, lemon zest and lemon to taste.
 Top with leeks and then lamb.
 Enjoy!

 Sources